taori/Amusoft.Toolkit.System.CommandLine/docs/Features.Toolkit.md

+# Features
 ## Code Generation

+### GenerateExecuteHandler
 - Generates implementation of this.SetHandler and uses the options/arguments of the current class
 - Utilizes the parameters of the class to generate an execution handler which you have to implement
 - Ensures that your implementation is always in sync with parameters
+- This Generator is optimized to combine constructor injection and service based completion options for parameters
 ```cs
 [GenerateExecuteHandler]
 public partial class ListModGroupCommand : Command